Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proofs of lemmas and propositions in Sections --

-\begin{proof} We follow the argument in Section 3 of \cite{FvMST}, where the same Glauber-Kawasaki dynamics $\eta^N(t)$ was considered.
+We follow the argument in Section 3 of \cite{FvMST}, where the same Glauber-Kawasaki dynamics $\eta^N(t)$ was considered.
 Note that although the gradient condition was assumed in \cite{FvMST}, it was not used in Section 3.
-We first decompose as
+It was used only for rewriting the term $I_1$ in p.18 of \cite{FvMST} into a form of $O(1)$ and $I_1$ corresponds to our $\Om_1$.
+(For this correspondence, note \eqref{eq:2.5-C} for $\frac1{\chi(u_x)}$ appearing in $I_1$.)